For Families

 We recognize that there are situations such as illness or emergencies when students will be missing.
 Teachers will provide extra work and assistance to these students.
 However, much of what is learned in class occurs through the experience of participating in class discussions and activities.
 These cannot be made up in most instances.

-Some suggested activities for parents:
+Some suggested activities for students while away from school:

 Websites for Learning